-Responding to the Government consultation on the HIV Action Plan
+Responding to the Government consultation on the Draft HIV Action Plan

-Today Welsh Government’s Action Plan for HIV is being launched at the Senedd and is now out for consultation until Wednesday 14 September 2022.
-It is meant to be a practical document, with 26 actions that the Welsh Government and partners can take to work towards reducing HIV transmissions and bettering the lives of people living with HIV in Wales.
+Welsh Government’s Action Plan for HIV was launched at the Senedd and went out for consultation until Wednesday 14 September 2022.
+The Draft HIV Action Plan was meant to be a practical document, with 26 actions that the Welsh Government and partners can take to work towards reducing HIV transmissions and bettering the lives of people living with HIV in Wales.
 Lots of people have worked on parts of this action plan, including several FTC&V volunteers and people living with HIV.
 We have done our best to get our views across in the Action Plan – and now it’s your turn to have your say.

 Not sure where to start?